tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### Strengths

-- Not all participants need to be online to update state;
+- Not all participants need to be online to update state
-- Participants do not need a record of entry on the parent block chain to enable their participation in a Plasma block chain;
+- Participants do not need record of entry on parent block chain to enable their participation in a Plasma block chain
-- Minimal data needed on the parent block chain to confirm transactions when constructing Plasma block chains in a tree format;
+- Minimal data needed on parent block chain to confirm transactions when constructing Plasma block chains in tree format
-- Private block chain networks can be constructed, enforced by the root block chain.
-Transactions may occur on a local private block chain and have financial activity bonded by a public parent block chain.
+- Private block chain networks can be constructed, enforced by the root block chain (transactions may occur on local private block chain and have financial activity bonded by a public parent block chain)

 #####
 #####
 ##### Weaknesses

-Must still be proven on other networks apart from Ethereum.
+Must still be proven on other networks apart from Ethereum

 +++